jiyanshuj/Diseases-Prediction/README.md

-# Streamlit ML Dashboard
+# Disease Prediction Web App

-This is a machine learning-powered web application built with **Streamlit** that demonstrates how to integrate various ML tools and visualizations into a simple, interactive dashboard.
-The app leverages pre-trained models and popular data science libraries to showcase real-time predictions, visualizations, and data interactions.
+This is a machine learning-powered web application designed to predict diseases like **Diabetes**, **Heart Disease**, and **Parkinson's** based on user input.
+The web app utilizes pre-trained models and Streamlit for the frontend to provide users with quick and reliable predictions.

 ---

 ## 🎯 Features

-- **Home Page:** Overview of the dashboard and its capabilities.
-- **ML Model Integration:** Interactive section to add or test machine learning models (e.g., classification, regression).
-- **Visualization Tools:** Built-in support for rendering plots, charts, and graphs using Matplotlib and Seaborn.
-- **Image Handling:** Upload and process images using OpenCV and Pillow.
+- **Diabetes Prediction:**  Predict whether a person has diabetes based on various health indicators such as glucose level, blood pressure, and BMI.
+- **Heart Disease Prediction:** Predict the likelihood of heart disease based on input features like age, sex, blood pressure, and cholesterol levels.
+- **Parkinson's Prediction:** Predict whether a person has Parkinson's disease based on speech features such as jitter and shimmer.
 - **Custom Sidebar Menu:** Navigation powered by `streamlit-option-menu`.

 ---